presshook/django-q2/docs/configure.rst

 The number of seconds a worker is allowed to spend on a task before it's terminated.
 Defaults to ``None``, meaning it will never time out.
 Set this to something that makes sense for your project.
 Can be overridden for individual tasks.

+Note: for systems that don't have `SIGALRM` available (e.g. Windows), it will not raise an error properly.
+It will kill the task, but it will keep retrying until it finishes within the given time.

 See :ref:`retry` for details how to set values for timeout and retry.

 .. _time_zone: